 The protection of coastal wetlands is the primary environmental concern within this region as well as the protection of seagrass beds and other benthic resources.
-The endangered West Indian manatee is found seasonally within this region.
+The threatened West Indian manatee is found seasonally within this region.
 Protection of cultural resources threatened by coastal erosion is of growing concern in this region.
 Project design and method of construction are restricted to avoid or minimize adverse impacts to the federally and state listed species and their habitat.
 The Big Bend Seagrasses Aquatic Preserve extends into the Gulf of Mexico offshore of Wakulla, Jefferson, Taylor and Dixie counties.
 The St. Martins Marsh Aquatic Preserve extends into the Gulf of Mexico offshore of Citrus County.
-Projects located within and near the aquatic preserve boundaries require additional protection, including stricter water quality standards than in non-aquatic preserve waters, during permitting and construction to ensure preservation of the existing conditions.
+The Nature Coast Aquatic Preserve extends into the Gulf of Mexico offshore of Citrus, Hernando and Pasco counties.
+Projects located within and near the Aquatic Preserve boundaries require additional protection, including stricter water quality standards than in non-aquatic preserve waters, during permitting and construction to ensure preservation of the existing conditions.